Rui-Pedro-Pires/Google-Cloud-Hackathon/README.md

 - **Relieves Healthcare Staff**: Allows professionals to focus on urgent cases by reducing the non-emergent patient influx.

 ### Technical:
-- **Managed Infrastructure**: Google ensures the system's security, scalability, and regular updates.
+- **Managed Infrastructure**: Google ensures the system’s security, scalability, and regular updates.
 - **Interoperability**: RITA can be integrated with other virtual and human agents, as well as hospital EHR systems.
 - **Continuous Improvement**: Machine learning continuously enhances the accuracy of the triage process.